sumanth8ch/OnlineCalculator-CI-CD/README.md

+In this project, Continous Integration(CI) is implemented using Git as well as CI/CD is also implemented using Jenkins.

-This a flask-based online calculator.
+This a flask-based online calculator based on REST API implemented by integrating different Microservices.
-It performs the operations:
+It performs the microservices like:
 1)addition - add
 2)subtraction - sub
 3)multiplication - mul
 4)division - div
+The number of services can be added/removed and scaled up/down as per the requirement.

 First run the main.py script on command line using:
 --------> python main.py